Useful Whitepapers from Zebra about Rugged Mobile Devices, Transportation, Logistics & Warehousing

 1. Enterprise devices – A fleet of handheld personal mobile computers, purpose-built for the logistics environment.
 Enterprise features like built-in scanning, advanced battery and connectivity, and serious ruggedisation make these devices best-in-class for the workplace.

-2. Consumer devices – Many workplace applications (including the Stream Go mobile driver app and the Stream Check driver daily walkaround checks app) will work on less expensive consumer smartphones
+2. Consumer devices – Many workplace applications (including the Stream) will work on less expensive consumer smartphones

 3. BYOD (Bring Your Own Device) – Allowing users to provide their own devices may also be an option in some environments – particularly for occasional workers or subcontractors